jess-of-the-woods/tid_til/javascript/notes.md

   }`

 ### Variables
-Also referred to as a scalar
-Only variables declared with keyword 'var' inside functions with have 'localness'.
+Also referred to as a scalar.
+Only variables declared with keyword `var` inside functions with have 'localness'.
 Avoid global variables if possible.

 Declare a variable and initialize it to a value :
 ```javascript